tjvantoll/articles/kendo/angular-v-react/article.md

 export class MyService { ... }
 ```

-Which you then must include in the `providers` array in an Angular module.
+Next, you must include that service in the `providers` array of every Angular module you intend to use the service.

 ``` TypeScript
 @NgModule({